Helpful Information About Your Surgery

 - steroid injections are not considered a long term solution

 There are some patients that may benefit from a more complex injection than a simple steroid injection.
 PRP involves taking some blood, extracting the platelets, and then injecting 3-5ml of platelets into the joint or tendon.
 The broad principles above apply.
+Durolane is a synthetic lubricant of joints (hyaluronic acid) like your body usually produces.
+If the joint is very swollen, the existing fluid is removed before injecting the new.

 Simple, basic, preparation can make a world of difference to your postoperative recovery.
 It allows you to concentrate on recovering from surgery without the extra stresses associated with daily life.